chiraggavande/Mouseie/README.md

 3. Look at each display and press Enter when instructed to calibrate.
 4. Once calibration is complete, the program will track head movements and move the cursor accordingly.
 5. Press `q` to exit the program.

+You can add the batch file to statup folder in your windows machine to start the application on Start up of your machine

 ## How It Works